artela-network/artela-docs/docs/develop/reference/aspect-tool/guide/deploy-contract/index.md

-The deployment of a smart contract involves publishing the contract's binary code, Application Binary Interface (ABI), and other necessary metadata to the `Artela` blockchain, thereby generating an associated address for the contract, making it available on the network. deploy contract using the following command:
+The deployment of a smart contract involves publishing the contract's binary code, Application Binary Interface (ABI), and other necessary metadata to the `Artela` blockchain, thereby generating an associated address for the contract, making it available on the network.

+## Command

+You can deploy contract using the following command:

 ```bash
   npm run contract:deploy -- --pkfile {privateKey-path} \
                            --abi ./build/contract/xxx.abi \